 Trauma, both childhood trauma and that which comes from PTSD, is common in most people throughout the country.
-Statistics show that most people will experience some form of trauma in their lifetime, which is why Steps Recovery Centers integrates trauma therapy into our addiction treatment program in Utah.
+Statistics show that most people will experience some form of trauma in their lifetime, and that there is a strong link between trauma and addiction.
+This is why Steps Recovery Centers integrates trauma therapy into our addiction treatment program in Utah.

 If we just treat the substance and ignore the trauma, a patient might be at a higher risk of relapsing.
 That’s why trauma therapy is so important in Utah and all over the country.
 It can help people reduce anxiety, reconnect with loved ones, and learn techniques for coping with triggering circumstances.

 What is a Trauma Therapy Program?

 Trauma therapy addresses the emotions, reactions, and anxiety people experience due to past, recent, or ongoing trauma.
 The process is personalized for the individual and may incorporate a variety of different types of therapy: